South Johnstone, Queensland: Geography

-South Johnstone is in North Queensland, approximately 10 km south-west of Innisfail.
+South Johnstone is in Far North Queensland, approximately 10 km south-west of Innisfail.

 History

+South Johnstone Sugar Mill opened in 1915.

 South Johnstone State School was opened on 5 June 1916.
 The school celebrated its 100th anniversary in 2016.

 St Rita's Catholic School was established on 1 February 1932 by the Sisters of the Good Samaritan.

 The South Johnstone parish of the Roman Catholic Diocese of Cairns was established in 1947.
 It is now merged with the Innisfail and Mourilyian parishes.

+St Saviour's Anglican Church was designed by Arthur Brown and constructed by local builder Mose Romano using masonry in 1939.
+It was officially opened on Sunday 2 September 1939 by Bishop John Feetham.
+It was at 26 Hynes Street (17.597861°S 145.994°E) and has now closed.

 The town was originally called Basilisk until 1954, when it was officially renamed South Johnstone after the South Johnstone River.
 The river was named by George Elphinstone Dalrymple in honour of Robert Johnstone who accompanied him on an expedition in 1873.
 The name Basilisk is now used for a nearby locality.

+St Rita's Roman Catholic Church was built from brick in 1970.